Robin Uthappa: Indian Premier League

-According to Bangalore Mirror, a few days before the start of the Champions League T20 Robin Uthappa converted to Roman Catholicism at the Holy Ghost Church in Bangalore.
+According to the Bangalore Mirror, a few days before the start of the Champions League T20, Uthappa converted to Roman Catholicism at the Holy Ghost Church in Bangalore.
 Bernard Moras, the Archbishop of Bangalore presided over and conducted the ceremony.

-Even though IPL 5 was a disappointing one for Pune Warriors India, Robin Uthappa remained their top scorer scoring 405 runs from 16 games, which included a blistering 69 against the RCB.
-The same happened in Season 6 of IPL, although team's performance was poor, Robin Uthappa managed to score 434 runs in 16 matches.
+Even though IPL 5 was a disappointing one for Pune Warriors India, Uthappa remained their top scorer, scoring 405 runs from 16 games, which included a blistering 69 against the RCB.
+The same happened in Season 6 of IPL: although the team's performance was poor, Uthappa managed to score 434 runs in 16 matches.

 For the seventh season of IPL, he was drafted in by Kolkata Knight Riders.
-He failed to perform well in first leg of the tournament conducted in UAE.
+He failed to perform well in the first leg of the tournament conducted in UAE.
 He was then promoted to the opening position with Gautam Gambhir and performed well in the India-leg of the season.
 He won the Orange Cap, given for scoring most runs in the season, 660, and in the process created a T20 record for having scored 40+ scores in 8 consecutive games.
 He eventually made 11, breaking the record held by Mathew Hayden of most 40+ scores in a single season.
 He was part of the Knight Riders squad until being released ahead of the 2020 IPL auction.

 For the 2020 season of IPL, Uthappa was bought by Rajasthan Royals for ₹3 crore.
 He played 12 matches in the season, scoring 196 runs at an average of 16.33 and a highest-score of 41.

 In January 2021, he was traded to Chennai Super Kings ahead of the 2021 Indian Premier League.
 He scored 63 runs from 44 balls in the Qualifier 1 against Delhi Capitals which helped Super kings to march towards the 9th IPL finals.

 In the 2022 IPL Auction, Uthappa was bought by the Chennai Super Kings for his base price of ₹ 2 crores until being released ahead of the 2023 Indian Premier League.

+Other leagues

+In October 2023, Uthappa was signed by the Manipal Tigers for the 2nd season of the Legends League Cricket.

 Personal life

-Robin Uthappa is half Kodava by ethnicity.
+Uthappa is half Kodava by ethnicity.
 His mother Roselyn is a Malayali.
 His father, Venu Uthappa, a former hockey umpire is a Kodava Hindu.
-Later on in life he converted to Christianity which he practices.
+Later he converted to Christianity, which he practices.
 He married his long-time girlfriend Sheethal Goutham in March 2016.

-Uthappa after a series of bad season in domestic cricket and failing to make it to the national squad was combating with depression and was on the verge of committing a suicide.
-He said that he once saw his success in failure of teammate.
-However, he rebuilt his career by changing his cricketing technique at a juncture when many of his peers who debuted after him were cementing their places in the National Squad.
-With a new batting technique, improve fitness with sheer hard work and dedication the hard-fought battle with depression was won and was back on field with spectacular performances.